Frequently asked questions

-The Visa Eligibility Assessment assesses your immigration history.
+The UKVI Student Route Eligibility Assessment assesses your immigration history.
 This information is important as it can affect your visa application.

 Without a completed Student Visa Eligibility Assessment, we can't issue you with a CAS as we won't be able to make the necessary checks on your immigration status.